 I Had a Miscarriage in Recovery and I Am Not Okay

-We swore we didn’t want anymore kids, and then life seemed to fall into place.
-We thought about the possibility, when the time was right.
+I had a miscarriage.
+I was pregnant and then I wasn’t; just like that.
+We swore we didn’t want any more kids, and then life seemed to fall into place.
+We thought about the possibility when the time was right.
 We weren’t trying exactly, but there I was peeing on a stick and a getting a definite positive sign.

 I thought I was ok.
 I had miscarried naturally twice before.
 But I wasn’t ok.
 I’m not ok.